 Tooth wear, broken fillings, and chipped teeth can all be signs of an underlying functional dental problem.
+Worn teeth are one of the dental concerns many patients worry about over time.
 Dentists in Buford, GA, Dr. Alla Brown and Dr. Amanda Newberry are highly experienced in diagnosing and solving dental problems to prevent future damage to teeth.

 We can fix worn teeth with a variety of treatment options but also seeks to identify the underlying cause to ensure that any dentistry provides lasting results.
 Restoring balance to the bite with restorative and cosmetic procedures is as important as addressing the appearance of the teeth and the key to avoiding the development of similar or additional dental problems later on.